Railsmania/scripts/bob_01/01_en_alt.md

 <h1>In Dashboards Index</h1>
 ```

-If we save now, restart our rails server, and view the project in our browser -- we'll see that dashboard's index view and our message.
+If we save now, restart our rails server, and view the project in our browser -- we'll see the dashboard's index view and our message.

 Great, now it's time to add our bootstrap theme.
 Most bootstrap themes come with example HTML and all the CSS and Javascript nestled away in subfolders following different naming conventions.
 That's not a problem for us.